-- Background: An initiative will be targeted for November 2020 that may invest \$5 billion or more in CIRM and its mission. - Challenge: CIRM has a unique perspective to offer regarding possible enhancements to Proposition 71 that might further CIRM's mission more efficiently and improve its operations. - ICOC/Subcommittees Discussion: - 1) Identify areas for improvement - 2) Discuss possible solutions - (the following ideas are intended to spark discussion and are not intended to limit discussion topics)
+- Background: Bob Klein, author of Proposition 71, has pledged to bring a bond measure to the voters in November 2020 that would invest \$5 billion or more in CIRM and its mission.

+- Challenge: CIRM has a unique perspective to offer regarding possible enhancements to Proposition 71 that might further CIRM's mission more efficiently and improve its operations.

+- ICOC/Subcommittees Discussion:

+- 1) Identify areas for improvement

+- 2) Discuss possible solutions

+(the following ideas are intended to spark discussion and are not intended to limit discussion topics)